New home for Fields Center, Community House a beacon for multicultural education and social opportunities

-In addition to the events space and lobby, rooms on the first floor include café seating, a library and formal sitting areas in a vibrant color scheme that provide spaces for chats, speakers and movie screenings that are typical of the center's regular activities.
+In addition to the events space and lobby, rooms on the first floor include café seating, a library and formal sitting areas in a vibrant color scheme that provide spaces for fireside chats, speakers or movie screenings that are typical of the center's regular activities.
 The second floor houses administrative offices for the Fields Center and for student programs housed at the center.

 "I hope the new building will be a destination for students to hold social events, meetings or just hang out," said Chua, who also is senior coordinator for the Princeton University Mentoring Program.
 "The mentoring program certainly anticipates taking advantage of the variety of spaces that the new facility offers, from administrative meetings to training activities to mentor-mentee bonding events."

 Clay and student leaders anticipate that the building will become a frequently used social venue, they said.
 Students are planning to organize regular Thursday night performances by up-and-coming musicians followed by a dance party.
 The organizers plan to alternate the event location between the Fields Center and the newly opened Campus Club at the corner of Prospect Avenue and Washington Road.

 "Like Campus Club at the other end of Prospect Avenue, the Fields Center at 58 Prospect will add a new dimension of social activity to campus life," Dickerson said.